-Conformance certification requirements for each standard are overseen and developed by an the Project Group and the Product Steering Committee(PSC).
-Once a standard has been voted on and approved by IMS Contributing Members, the Project Groups and PSCs are responsible for its maintenance and ongoing conformance certification requirements.
+Conformance certification requirements for each standard are overseen and developed by a Project Group and/or Product Steering Committee (PSC).
+Once a standard has been voted on and approved by 1EdTech Contributing Members, the appropriate PSC is responsible for its maintenance and ongoing conformance certification requirements.